kormilitzin/the-signature-method-in-machine-learning/README.md

 ![shuff_prod]

-(which also could be verified numerically)
+which also could be verified numerically.

 ### Important:
 the input array should always be in the form: `length_of_stream x dimension_of_stream`.
 For example, two dimensional array consisting of 4 points, should be reshaped as `4x2` array (rows are data points and columns are unique streams).